 With this transmittal, you are receiving a formal budget book.
-The purpose in creating this document is to provide an organized, transparent and comprehensive resource to Board Of Education members about our current and projected revenues and expenses.
-Further, the budget book will serve as an accurate point of reference regarding our current spending projections.
-The format provides the answers to many questions that Board members may receive from community members seeking greater clarity around our fixed and variable operating expenditures.
+The purpose in creating this document is to provide an organized, transparent and comprehensive resource to the citizens of Hebron about current and projected revenues and expenses.
+The format provides the answers to many questions regarding our fixed and variable operating expenditures.
+The budget book, as well as other relevant information, can be downloaded from the Hebron Public Schools website at www.hebron.k12.ct.us.

-In preparing this book, school and district leadership spent months reviewing our current programs and services with district staff.
-To arrive at the next year's proposed increase has been a lengthy and detail oriented process.
-Both formal and informal discussions have been occurring at all levels, which gives me great confidence that the request is in alignment with the needs of the district.
+In preparing this book, school and district leadership spent months reviewing current programs and services with district staff.
+To arrive at the next year's proposed budget decrease was a lengthy and detail oriented process carried out by the Board Of Education.
+Formal presentations led the way to thoughtful discussions that transpired throughout the BOE budget deliberation process, which gives us great confidence that the request is in alignment with the needs of the district.